yaronn/test-creep/README.md

 For more information visit [my blog](http://webservices20.blogspot.com/) or [my twitter](https://twitter.com/YaronNaveh).

-## Usage
+## Installation and Usage

 1. You should use [Mocha](http://visionmedia.github.com/mocha/) in your project to run tests.
-You should use git as source control.
+You should use git as a source control.

 2. You need to have Mocha installed locally and run it locally rather than globally:
 `````